 The morning drive.
-On that day, i drove to the exam centre at Ravenshaw College, Cuttack and reached an hour or so before the exam which was scheduled at 10am.
-I had just recently purchased a new Maruti 800 and was very possessive of it.
+On that day, i drove to the exam centre at Ravenshaw College, Cuttack and reached at 9am, an hour before exam scheduled time of 10am.
+I had recently purchased a new Maruti 800 and was very possessive of it.
 I looked around and parked it under a huge tree.
 Someone told me, “cyclone warning, why are you parking there”.
 I said a bit flippantly, “this tree has not fallen for more than 100 years i guess, so its unlikely to fall now”.
-Saying this i went up to the exam hall in 1st floor.
+Saying this i went up to the exam hall which was in the 1st floor.
 After i received my answer sheet, i felt a bit uneasy, for no explainable reason.
-And I abruptly got up and requested to go out.
-The Principal of Ravenshaw College who was exam in charge initially did not agree but i pleaded with him that the question paper had not been issued and i urgently needed to go out to re-park my car.
+I abruptly got up and requested to go out.
+The chief invigilator in charge initially did not agree but i pleaded with him that the question paper had not been issued and i needed to go out only to re-park my car.
 I went out, parked my car in the middle of a field, and came back.

 The First Paper The Exam started at 10.
 It was a tough paper, General Studies Paper 1 from 10 to 1.
-Just an hour after the exam, at 11 or so, hell broke loose.
+Just 30 minutes or so after the exam started, hell broke loose.
 Nature unleashed her fury.
 Rain and wind were terrifyingly loud, noisy and heavy.
 The window panes all got smashed and it became eerily dark by noon time.
 I still remember that lanterns were procured from somewhere by the invigilators.
 Somehow, we gave the 1st paper which was over at 1 pm.

-The second paper It was from 2 to 5, General Studies Paper 2..
+The second paper General Studies Paper 2 was from 2 to 5.
 I do not know what i wrote in that situation but i managed to write something.
 At 4.30 i thought enough is enough and i submitted my paper and asked to leave.
 The Principal had given strict instructions that no one is allowed to leave the exam center and will have to stay overnight.
 However i was in a defiant mood and was very sure i will take a risky foolhardy car drive back home.
-The positive point i thought was that since for the duration of the exams I had shifted to my in-laws house, it being only 5 kilometers away, I would make it.
+The positive point i thought was that since for the duration of the exams I had shifted to my in-laws house, it being only 5 kilometers away, I would make it without much problem.

 A mad,crazy drive.
 Somehow, in the blinding rain, i ran to my car and got in.
 Then I drove it carefully for 300 metres or so.
 However i had to stop as huge uprooted trees had blocked the road.
 Reversing, i drove the other way and reached one of the gates of the College.
 Once again, it was blocked, but by sheets of fallen asbestos.
 I got out of the car.
 Somehow gathered some super human strength from somewhere and physically lifted them out of the way.
 In the process my specs fell off- and FLEW AWAY.
 Yes, i am not exaggerating, the wind speed was so much they flew away.
 I got back in the car and started driving again.